 - Preheat oven to 400 degrees.
 Line a rimmed baking sheet with parchment paper and mist with cooking spray.

-- Season both sides of the cod with salt and pepper and place onto the baking sheet.
+- Season both sides of the cod with salt and pepper and place on the baking sheet.

 - In a small bowl, combine the yogurt and the mayonnaise.